openshift-kni/performance-addon-operators/README.md

 This will deploy

 - a `MachineConfigPool` for the nodes which will be tuned
-- all manifests for letting OCP's `Operator Lifecylce Manager (OLM)` deploy the Performance Operator:
+- all manifests for letting OCP's `Operator Lifecycle Manager (OLM)` deploy the Performance Operator:
   - a `CatalogSource`
   - a `Namespace`
   - a `OperatorGroup`